Flossing Is the Primary Dental Care Action

 Proper Technique

 Again, don’t worry too much about having proper technique.
-There is a proper technique, and it does matter, but what matters is that you regularly get in the habit of flossing at all.
+There is a proper technique, and it does matter, but what matters more than anything is that you regularly get in the habit of flossing at all.

 If you start out immediately trying to do it the “perfect” way, you are more likely to overstress about it, feel shame, and stop doing it.